 After a quick lunch of cheeseburgers and coffee, the small crew of visitors headed up to “top camp,” up a steep mountainside where the actual radar sits.

 Next came half-hour trip up snowy switchbacks that looked like they were about to drop away at every turn, the angle of ascent aggressive enough that most Alaska trucks would have been quickly defeated.
 Workers used to make this trip via a long tram ride, but now the technicians use a treaded vehicle called a PistenBully, which looks like a cross between a bulldozer and a tank.

 Driving the machine was our guide, Jeff Boulds, a mustachioed Montanan with graying hair who wore only a sweatshirt in spite of the 14-degree weather.

-Boulds is in charge of the radar equipment itself.
+Boulds is not in charge of the radar equipment itself.
 Instead, he maintains the sites’ facilities.

 “That’s everything from the toilet to the runway, and everything between that,” he said of his role.
 Most of the contractors have backgrounds in either the oil industry or military.
 Boulds’s last job was on the North Slope, and he said he is unbothered by the solitude and pace of work at remote radars.

 During the Cold War, sites like this were precautionary monitoring stations that could detect Soviet bombers.
 Tin City is on a few dozen miles from Russia, though on this particular day clouds obscure the mainland.
 But Big and Little Diomede islands in plain view, the International date-line running invisibly between them.

 The PistenBully arrives at the top of the mountain, and, in spite of the comparatively mild winter up to this point, the radar building is ensconced in ice, wind-strafed piles built up atop every metal surface at improbable angles.
 A technician uses a gloved hand to clear icicles off the front entryway.